Images shot on Ilford HP5 Plus 400 in the Lomo LC-A

 Like any town or city, Nottingham has a few distinct areas.
 But its de facto heart is undoubtedly the Old Market Square.
 Or Slab Square, as some of the locals call it.

-One of the largest paved squares in the UK, it hosts various fairs, markets, and other events throughout the year.
+One of the largest paved squares in the UK, it hosts various fairs, markets like this one in summer and the Christmas market in December, and other events throughout the year.

 And when none of the above are happening, it’s still a 3-acre open space that people use for stuff like meeting friends, sitting about drinking coffee, skateboarding, feeding pigeons, or just general people-watching and photographing like I did on this day.

 The square is overlooked from its eastern end by the imposing Council House, which was built between 1927 – 1929 and provides some good photographic opportunities with its architecture.